What’s New ?

 Conclusion

-Python is noted for its simple syntax, which is similar to that of English.
-Python comes with a vast number of built-in functions that can be used to execute many common set operations.
-The union operator of sets and its implementation in Python were described in this article.
-There are other two major set operations intersection and difference.
-We highly recommend you to learn about both these operations.
+Python comes with a vast number of built-in functions that can be used to execute many common set operations such as intersection and difference.
+We highly recommend you learn about both of these operations.
+The union operator of sets and its implementation in Python are described in this article.

 FavTutor - 24x7 Live Coding Help from Expert Tutors!